I Paid My Copay—Why Am I Getting a Bill?

 Clearing up "Copay Confusion."

-Many patients are surprised to receive a bill after already paying a copay at the time of their appointment.
+Many patients are surprised to receive a bill after their visit if they don't have any copay, or they already paying a copay at the time of their appointment.
 It’s a common point of confusion and an important one to clear up.

 Here’s why this happens and what it means for you.